Trent Green: Kansas City Chiefs

-Trent Green lines up with the Chiefs' offense, 2006.
+Green lines up with the Chiefs' offense, 2006.

 Green was traded in 2001 to the Kansas City Chiefs for the 12th overall pick in the 2001 NFL draft.
 Dick Vermeil, recently hired by the Chiefs, made trading for Green and signing Priest Holmes top priorities, as he envisioned them joining Tony Gonzalez, Dante Hall, and Will Shields to form a powerful offense.

 During his first season in Kansas City, Green struggled.
 He threw for 3,783 yards and 17 touchdowns, but also threw 24 interceptions.
 Green displayed marked improvement in 2002, throwing 26 touchdowns to only 13 interceptions as the Chiefs went 8–8.
 Green tied the record for the longest career pass play in NFL history (99 yards) on December 22, 2002, on a pass to Marc Boerigter in a game against the San Diego Chargers.
 In 2003, Green had his breakout year, throwing for 4,039 yards, 24 touchdowns, and 12 interceptions.
 He led the Chiefs to a 13–3 record and a first-round bye in the playoffs.
 However, in the divisional playoff game, they lost a 38–31 shootout to Peyton Manning and the Indianapolis Colts.
 The game was notable for there being no punts by either team, a first in NFL playoff history.
 Green was selected to his first Pro Bowl that year.

 In 2004, the Chiefs went 7–9 as Priest Holmes suffered a season ending injury.
 At the time, Holmes was leading the league in both rushing and scoring.
 However, Green still had a stellar year, passing for 4,591 yards, 27 touchdowns, and 17 interceptions.
 His passing total for 2004 was second only to Minnesota's Daunte Culpepper.
 Green has the distinction of having four consecutive seasons with a QB rating of 90.0 or better, three of those with over 4,000 passing yards.
 Green started 80 consecutive games during his first five years with the Chiefs, a team record.